moq-wg/moq-transport/draft-ietf-moq-transport.md

 that information is not reliable and cacheable.

-For the purposes of Peep assignment, original publishers SHOULD treat "Object does not exist" and "end of Group" messages as dependent on the previous object ID and highest Normal object ID in the group, respectively.
+For the purposes of Peep assignment, original publishers SHOULD treat "Object does not exist" and "end of Peep" objects as dependent on the previous object ID in the Group and highest Normal object ID in the peep, respectively.
+End of Group objects SHOULD be treated as dependent on the Object with the highest ID in the group.
 This reduces the number of streams required to transmit a group.

 "Group does not exist" and "end of Track and Group" messages have unique Group IDs and therefore are always constitute a single-object Peep.